Face-to-Face Is Still the Most Favored Way to Communicate at Work

 Use “active listening” techniques.
 Active listening requires that you concentrate, understand, respond, and remember what was said.
 While passive listeners may be able to repeat the speaker’s words, active listeners can repeat what was said in their own words.
 There are significant differences in comprehension and retention.

 These four tips focus on speaking and listening behaviors for improved face-to-face communications.
 But untreated hearing loss makes personal communications in the workplace even more difficult.
-If you suspect that you may have a hearing loss, a professional screening is the first step to making Everyday Sounds Better.
-Find a hearing center near you today.
+If you suspect that you may have a hearing loss, call us to schedule a hearing screening.

 1Communication barriers in the modern workplace.
 The Economist Intelligence Unit.
 Kevin Plumberg, Editor. http://perspectives.eiu.com/sites/default/files/EIU_Lucidchart-Communication%20barriers%20in%20the%20modern%20workplace.pdf.
 Published online March 26, 2018.
 Accessed July 24, 2018.